BRADFORD RAIL:

 1. A New City Centre Rail Station

-2. Through Line
+2. A Through Line

 3. Faster Connections